Skip to content

 Laser prints are indecently cheaper than other technology, and that’s usually the technology you will find on the internet.

 Today, the printer can apply a layer of protection to the print, which is great to manipulate them.
-But yet, the paper won’t last very long before turn yellow, and the color dynamic range is pretty poor (black is not deep black, and white, the white of the paper).
+But yet, the paper won’t last very long before turning yellow, and the color dynamic range is pretty poor (black is not deep black, and white, the white of the paper).

-3/ The Traditional Argentic Printer
+3/ The Traditional Silver Halide Process

 One kind of Paper, several brands and several texture